-Energy Jobs in New Jersey with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in New Jersey

 New Jersey's energy sector spans utilities, renewables, and power infrastructure, with major employers like PSEG, NRG Energy, and ExxonMobil operating across Newark, Parsippany, and the Meadowlands corridor.
-H-1B sponsorship is common for specialized engineering, grid modernization, and energy analytics roles, making the state a strong market for international candidates with technical credentials.
+H-1B visa sponsorship is common for specialized engineering, grid modernization, and energy analytics roles, making the state a strong market for international candidates with technical credentials.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs790+
+Open Jobs313+

-Work Type94% On-site
+Work Type93% On-site

 Top LocationCamden, NJ